 Here are the four key amendments to the MHRA:

-To safeguard our religious organisations against malicious foreign influence that affect religious harmony, religious groups will be required to comply with the following requirements.
+To safeguard our religious groups[1] against malicious foreign influence that affect religious harmony, religious groups will be required to comply with the following requirements:

-Key administrative leadership positions must be held by a Singapore Citizen or Permanent Resident.
-Spiritual leaders can still be foreigners.
-MHA will consider requests for exemptions on a case-by-case basis.
+Key administrative leadership positions[2] must be held by a Singapore Citizen or Permanent Resident, and the majority of the governing body has to be Singapore Citizens.
+The requirement does not apply to spiritual leaders who are foreigners, and do not hold key administrative leadership positions.
+MHA will consider request for exemptions on a case-by-case basis.

 Religious groups can still accept donations from foreign sources.
-However, they must declare single monetary donations of $10,000 or more from foreign sources.
+However, there will be disclosure requirements.
+Single monetary donations of S$10,000 or more from foreign sources must be declared.

-Donations from the following foreign sources do not need to be declared, even if it is $10,000 or more:
+Donations from the following foreign sources do not need to be declared, even if it is S$10,000 or more:

 If someone has hurt the feelings of another religious community, the Community Remedial Initiative (CRI) allows them to make amends to the affected community and learn more about our multi-religious society.

 With the Internet, offensive content can circulate much faster and wider.
-We have updated the RO to swiftly and effectively respond to offensive online content that might cause widespread religious disharmony.
+The updated Restraining Order (RO) will swiftly and effectively respond to offensive online content that might cause widespread religious disharmony.

-Currently, both the Penal Code and the MRHA have provisions that safeguard religious harmony.
-To make the MRHA the comprehensive act to safeguard religious harmony, the Penal Code offences that pertain to religion will be consolidated under the MRHA.
+Previously, both the Penal Code and the MRHA had provisions that safeguard religious harmony.
+With MRHA as the comprehensive act to safeguard religious harmony, the Penal Code offences that pertain to religion were consolidated under the MRHA.

 The offences will cover acts that: